Inbydev/InNotesBy/README.md

 Check the features of the future by checking out the 'Projects' section on this GitHub repository.

-## Warning: Inappropriate Content Policy

-Please be advised that any inappropriate content, material intended for mature audiences (18+), or attempts to compromise the integrity of InNotesBy will be promptly removed and/or subject to analysis for the continuous improvement of InNotesBy.

 ## Contributing

 To contribute to this project, you can: